Topics:

 An exaggerated breathing effort and snoring created by high resistance to airflow in the upper airway.
 This causes fragmented sleep and significant daytime drowsiness (no evidence of apnea on testing)

-Obstructive sleep apnea syndrome:
+Obstructive sleep apnea:

 • Stoppage of breathing for 10 seconds or more at least 5 times per hour